jfbarnes/pathmorph/README.md

-## PathMorph
+## pathmorph

 Animate from one SVG path to another.
-Credit to http://codepen.io/rachsmith/details/ONVQWv/ for initial ideas.
+Credit to [this CodePen](http://codepen.io/rachsmith/details/ONVQWv/) for initial ideas.

+If you're using React and looking for an easy way to use this, try the [react-pathmorph component](https://github.com/jfbarnes/react-pathmorph).

 ### Usage

 Define your paths in a hidden svg element.
-There should be a 'from' and a 'to' path that PathMorph will animate between.
+There should be a 'from' and a 'to' path that pathmorph will animate between.
 The animation will be rendered in a canvas element that you also define:

 ```HTML
 <svg viewBox="0 0 width height" style={display: 'none'}>